2024-01-24 05:00:00

 Anxiety is a sensation, while a panic attack is a sudden episode of anxiety (Illustrative Image Infobae)

-4. In nervousness, the predominant emotion is worry about a specific situation (for example, having to take a driving test).
+4. In nervousness, the predominant emotion is worry regarding a specific situation (for example, having to take a driving test).
 In anxiety, on the other hand, the predominant emotion is the fear of something bad happening, which leads the person to anticipate negative situations.
 This may even force you to avoid places or situations that cause these uncomfortable symptoms.
 These negative coping feelings and behaviors eventually begin to interfere with daily life.
 This can trigger generalized anxiety disorder (GAD).

 People who suffer from GAD have excessive anxiety that does not fit reality and they worry continuously.
-An example of this situation may be worrying about an economic issue, even though you have no problems and are debt-free.
+An example of this situation may be worrying regarding an economic issue, even though you have no problems and are debt-free.
 María Fernanda Echeverría, psychologist and member of the Department of Cognitive Psychotherapy of INECO, explained, in a recent note to Infobae, that generalized anxiety disorder not only has consequences on people’s mental health, but also affects physical health. , generating fatigue, muscle pain, sleep disorders, tremors, agitation and nervousness, among others.

 Experts recommend working on preventing anxiety through regular exercise and a healthy diet (Illustrative Image Infobae)